 Cover it Up: Cover crops, such as oats, vetch and winter peas planted along side seasonal mustard, provide organic matter and soil structure that promote root growth.
 They also provide a vibrant habitat for beneficial insects and birds that in turn create biological control against vine pests.

 Commit No Evil: No weed is evil.
 Herbicide use of any kind is strictly prohibited.

-Use the Slow Hand: Tending the vines by hand is a family tradition and integral to growing fruit of the highest quality.
+Use the Slow Hand: Tending the vines by hand, as opposed to machine, is a family tradition and integral to growing fruit of the highest quality.
 A typical season will require no fewer than six passes for shoot and cluster thinning.